Docaro

 ENTRANCE HALLWAY AND COMMON AREAS

-The floor in the entrance hallway is in good condition with minor wear present.
-Cleanliness: clean.
-Defects: none noted.
+The condition of the floor in the entrance hallway is good with minor wear present.

-The walls in the entrance hallway have minor marks or scuffs.
-Condition: fair.
-Cleanliness: mostly clean.
-Wear: light scuffs at high traffic areas.
+The condition of the walls in the entrance hallway shows minor marks or scuffs.

-The floor in the lobby is clean with minor scuffs.
-Condition: good.
-Cleanliness: clean.
+The condition of the floor in the lobby is clean with minor scuffs.

-The lighting in the lobby is fully operational.
-Condition: good.
+The lighting in the lobby is not fully operational.

-The overall cleanliness of the common areas including hallways stairs and lobbies is clean.
-Condition: good overall.
+The overall cleanliness of the common areas including hallways stairs and lobbies is moderately clean.

 LIVING ROOM

-The sofa in the living room is a three-seater fabric sofa in grey colour with wooden legs and removable cushions and its current condition is good.
-No defects.
-Cleanliness: clean.
+The sofa in the living room is a three-seater fabric sofa in grey colour with wooden legs and removable cushions.

-The walls in the living room are emulsion painted walls in neutral beige with a smooth matte finish and one feature wall with framed artwork and their current condition is good.
-Minor wear: none.
-Clean: yes.
+The walls in the living room are emulsion painted walls in neutral beige with a smooth matte finish and one feature wall with framed artwork.

-The floors in the living room are laminate wood-effect flooring with a large area rug in the centre and their current condition is good.
-No defects noted.
+The floors in the living room are laminate wood-effect flooring with a large area rug in the centre.

-The ceilings in the living room are a white emulsion painted ceiling with a smooth finish and decorative coving around the edges and their current condition is excellent.
-Pristine, no defects.
+The ceilings in the living room are a white emulsion painted ceiling with a smooth finish and decorative coving around the edges.

-The windows in the living room consist of two double-glazed sash windows with cream linen curtains and wooden sills and their current condition is excellent.
-Fully functional, clean.
+The windows in the living room consist of two double-glazed sash windows with cream linen curtains and wooden sills.

-There are six electrical outlets in the living room and their current condition is all functional.
-Condition: good.
+There are 6 electrical outlets in the living room and their current condition is all functional.

 KITCHEN

-The kitchen units present in the Property are white shaker-style base and wall units including two double base cabinets with drawers one single wall cabinet above the sink and a corner larder unit and all units are in good condition with no visible damage.
-Cleanliness: clean.
+The kitchen units present in the property are white shaker-style base and wall units including two double base cabinets with drawers one single wall cabinet above the sink and a corner larder unit.

 A dishwasher is not included in the kitchen inventory.

-The work surfaces in the kitchen are granite worktops in black with subtle speckles covering approximately 3 metres along the main run including an integrated breakfast bar area.
-Condition: excellent.
-No defects.
+The work surfaces in the kitchen are granite worktops in black with subtle speckles covering approximately 3 meters along the main run including an integrated breakfast bar area.

 DINING ROOM

-The dining table is a rectangular oak wood table in a traditional Victorian style seating up to eight people with carved legs and a polished finish and its current condition is good.
-No defects.
-Clean.
+The dining table is a rectangular oak wood table in a traditional Victorian style seating up to eight people with carved legs and a polished finish.

-The walls in the dining room are painted in a soft cream colour on smooth plaster with no wallpaper or panelling but featuring a simple picture rail around the perimeter and their current condition is excellent.
-Clean, no defects.
+The walls in the dining room are painted in a soft cream colour on smooth plaster with no wallpaper or panelling but featuring a simple picture rail around the perimeter.

-The flooring in the dining room is hardwood oak in a medium brown colour laid in a herringbone pattern with a protective varnish finish and its current condition is good.
-Minor wear, clean.
+The flooring in the dining room is hardwood oak in a medium brown colour laid in a herringbone pattern with a protective varnish finish.

 BEDROOMS

-Bedroom 1 is the master bedroom located on the first floor at the front of the Property featuring a bay window and built-in storage.
-Condition: good overall.
+Bedroom 1 is the master bedroom located on the first floor at the front of the property featuring a bay window and built-in storage.

-The walls in Bedroom 1 are painted in a light blue emulsion with no wallpaper and there is a wooden dado rail around the perimeter and the condition of the walls in Bedroom 1 is good.
-Cleanliness: clean.
+The walls in Bedroom 1 are painted in a light blue emulsion with no wallpaper and there is a wooden dado rail around the perimeter.

-There are six electrical points in Bedroom 1.
-Condition: excellent.
+There are 6 electrical points in Bedroom 1.

-The electrical points in Bedroom 1 consist of two double sockets on the right wall near the bed one single socket by the window two double sockets on the back wall and one USB-enabled socket near the door and their overall condition is excellent.
-All functional.
+The electrical points in Bedroom 1 consist of two double sockets on the right wall near the bed one single socket by the window two double sockets on the back wall and one USB-enabled socket near the door.

 BATHROOMS